Abu Dhabi launches new mandatory nutrition grading system for some foods from June 1, 2025

 All baked goods, oils, dairies, children’s food and beverages on supermarket shelves must display the new front-label nutrition grading

-Quality control and health officials in Abu Dhabi launched a new nutrition grading system that must be placed on six food items by June 1.
+Quality control and health officials in Abu Dhabi have launched a new nutrition grading system that must be placed on six food items by June 1, in a move to combat alarming obesity rates among Abu Dhabi residents.

-Products found on supermarket shelves without Nutri-Mark or displaying a higher grading that it should, will be withdrawn and concerned parties will be fined.
+Products found on supermarket shelves without Nutri-Mark, which grades the nutritional content in a food item, will be withdrawn and concerned parties will be fined.
+This will also apply to items that are displaying a higher grading than it should.

 Nutri-Mark grades the nutritious value of a certain item from A to E, with A being most healthy.
 The first phase of the new scheme applies to baked goods, oils, dairies, children’s food and beverages.